mountaingoat99/creator-camp-privacy/PRIVACY_POLICY.md

 ### Account Control
 - **Update Information**: Modify your profile information at any time
-- **Delete Account**: Request complete deletion of your account and data
+- **Delete Account**: Users can delete their own data and account anytime they way or request complete deletion of your account and data
 - **Opt-Out**: Disable push notifications or location tracking

 ### Data Access